SolaTower/CodingGame/summer-challenge-2024-olymbits/README.md

 Game source code is [here](https://github.com/CodinGame/SummerChallenge2024Olymbits) if you want to run it locally

-If you want to current game Rules
+If you want to current game Rules you will have to wait because vpn is blocking me..